STUDENT OUTCOMES FOCUSED GOVERNANCE · GUARDRAIL 2

 A Reimbursable, Self-Sustaining Infrastructure

-Voice Intelligence administrations are reimbursable under CYBHI (CPT 96127-U4 at $4.81/administration).
-This is not a grant-dependent program.
-It is a sustainable measurement infrastructure that pays for itself through the behavioral health incentive program SDUSD is already participating in.
+Voice Intelligence administrations are reimbursable under the California Behavioral Health Incentive Program.
+This is a sustainable measurement infrastructure aligned to behavioral health programs SDUSD is already participating in.